 Louisiana Car Seat Laws

-In Louisiana, children from birth to 1 year old must be in a rear-facing infant seat, while those from 1 to 4 years old must ride in a child seat that faces forward, and features an approved internal harness.
+According to La.
+Rev. Stat. § 32:295, children from birth to two years old must be in a rear-facing infant seat until they reach the limits of the seat.
+Those from 2 to 4 years old must ride in a child seat that faces forward and features an approved internal harness.

-Children between 4 and 6 years old can upgrade to a booster seat that is designed to improve belt positioning.
-Kids older than 6, depending on their size, can move to a lap and shoulder seatbelt – provided they are taller than 4 feet 9 inches.
+Children between 4 and 9 years old can upgrade to a booster seat that is designed to improve belt positioning.
+Kids older than 9, depending on their size, can move to a lap and shoulder seatbelt.

 Penalties for Breaking Child Car Seat Laws

 If a driver is convicted of contravening child restraint laws in Louisiana, he or she may face steep fines.
 The exact penalties depend on several circumstances.
 If accompanied by other charges, such as DUI, the offender may face potential jail time.
 Repeat offenses generally involve harsher sentencing.

 Drivers who have a child restraint conviction must also produce an affidavit stating that he or she has purchased an appropriate safety seat.
 This affidavit is available on the Louisiana Highway Safety Commission website.

 Car seats save lives and help reduce the risk and severity of accident-related injuries.
 According to DMV.org, each state has specific child safety laws, and they are in place to protect children’s health and well-being.